EverestAPI/Everest/CONTRIBUTING.md

 - **Branch name:** use a descriptive name for your branch, following the format of `action-target-details` where possible.
 - **Description:** explain what your pull request changes and _why_.
 - **Credits:** if your modifications are in response to a request or issue, link to it or otherwise provide a "paper trail".
-- **Testing:** if you are submitting a bugfix, describe the issue thouroughly and provide recreation steps, *especially* if it is not an existing [issue](https://github.com/EverestAPI/Everest/issues).
+- **Testing:** if you are submitting a bugfix, describe the issue thoroughly and provide recreation steps, *especially* if it is not an existing [issue](https://github.com/EverestAPI/Everest/issues).
+- **State:** Submit the pull request as a draft if it is still work in progress or you want to share your code for the purposes of gathering feedback before considering it ready to merge.
+If the pull request is not marked as a draft, this indicates that to the best of your knowledge, you believe the feature is ready to be merged as-is.

+### Testing
+If you are submitting a bugfix, describe the issue thoroughly and provide recreation steps, *especially* if it is not an existing [issue](https://github.com/EverestAPI/Everest/issues).

+In general, you should thoroughly test your changes.
+Submitting the pull request will trigger a CI run that automatically tests that Everest builds and the [TASes](https://en.wikipedia.org/wiki/Tool-assisted_speedrun) for Celeste 100% and [Strawberry Jam](https://gamebanana.com/mods/424541) Any% still work.
+This is necessary, but not sufficient for your PR to be merged.
+Test any situations (vanilla or modded) that may be affected by your changes.
+You can also ask for help figuring out situations worth testing.

+### Response
-- **Response:** when you submit a pull request, you are responsible for making sure any questions and change requests on it are answered in a timely manner.
+When you submit a pull request, you are responsible for making sure any questions and change requests on it are answered in a timely manner.
+If you don't, your pull request will eventually be closed.
+This isn't personal; if you don't have time to work on a pull request at the moment, you can simply reopen it once you do.

+### Communication
+While simply submitting a finished pull request is acceptable, especially for smaller features, larger changes should ideally be discussed in advance (in the #modding_dev channel on the Celeste Discord).
+This way, you can avoid putting a lot of effort into a feature that ends up not being mergeable for unforeseen reasons.
+Experienced Everest contributors can also point you towards the best ways to implement the feature or point out pitfalls to avoid.

+### Scope
+Try to keep the scope of individual pull requests manageable.
+If you're working on a larger feature, consider whether it can be split into subfeatures that can stand on their own.
+This makes the review and testing process much easier.

+### Merging Process
-Once everything is ready, for it to get merged it will need to get reviewed by at least **2 members** of the Everest team.
+Once everything is ready, for it to get merged, it will need to get reviewed by at least **2 members** of the Everest team.
 Once that has happened, there is a **3 day** last-call window in which any concerns can be brought up before it is merged.
-If nothing is blocking the pull request, it'll get merged once the 3 day window is over.
+If nothing is blocking the pull request, it will get merged once the 3 day window is over.

-If a pull request would be merged within 3 days of a planned release, it will have to be merged **after** it, to ensure it has enough time to be tested before being released.
+If a pull request would be merged within 3 days of a planned release, it will have to be merged **after** it to ensure it has enough time to be tested before being released.
 The date of the next release can be found [in the Milestones section](https://github.com/EverestAPI/Everest/milestones).

+### Code Style
+Everest does not have a clearly defined style guide at the moment.
+For the sake of consistency, try to match the style of adjacent or related code.

+### AI-generated Code
+Code generated by LLMs or other forms of generative AI will be treated with strong suspicion, especially for larger changes.
+You are expected to understand the purpose of every single line of code you submit as well as the reasoning behind larger architectural decisions, since other Everest contributors will have to do the same if they want to build on your code.
+Your code will likely be met with more grace by reviewers if it is clear that you wrote it yourself and can justify your decisions.

 # Making Changes
 These are explanations and guidelines for how to make changes to the Everest source code.

 ## Adding Content
 Content added *must not* change the functionality of the base game, or change any public facing API.
-While many mods also make use of non-public code it is not as important to maintain backwards compatibility for it.
+While many mods also make use of non-public code, it is not as important to maintain backwards compatibility for it.

 New features should only be added to improve or un-hardcode vanilla features, especially for general use in code mods (f.e.
 [StrawberryRegistry](https://github.com/EverestAPI/Everest/blob/dev/Celeste.Mod.mm/Mod/Registry/StrawberryRegistry.cs), [CustomNPC](https://github.com/EverestAPI/Everest/blob/dev/Celeste.Mod.mm/Mod/Entities/CustomNPC.cs), [Custom Events](https://github.com/EverestAPI/Everest/blob/dev/Celeste.Mod.mm/Patches/EventTrigger.cs)).
 Gameplay mechanics, entities, and other features not present in the base game are usually better suited for a mod, although some exceptions will be made on a case by case basis.

 ## Patching